D-side/skillforest/README.md

 * Point of entry: the skillforest client starts, showing only the nodes with **no requirements**
   - This should probably be *"I want to learn X!"* for every skillforest (best practice? allow multiple entry points?)
   - Given that 2 skillforests are loaded at the same time and none of them is the **main** one (is that necessary?), there have to be multiple entry points: one for Ruby, one for Rails, but Paul knows what he wants
-* Paul marks the Rails entry point, "I want to learn Rails!", UI displays the possible next steps
+* Paul marks the Rails entry point, "I want to learn Rails!"
+  - This node contains the references to learn about **what Rails is** and by marking it, Paul claims to know that
+  - UI displays the possible next steps
 * After a bit of practice, Paul stumbles upon a Rails skill which requires a Ruby skill from the branch he hasn't even started; UI shows a path to all the skills required for that, until it hits nodes that can be marked (Ruby entry point in this case)
 * Willing to progress, he marks "I want to learn Ruby!" and receives materials on the matter
   - In practice that will probably happen pretty fast if not right away: to **run** Rails, one has to set up a Ruby environment first